 The conflict with TKN and total N implies that there may be other factors involved in the identification of first flushes besides land use.
 If additional paired data becomes available during later project periods, it may be possible to extend this analysis to consider rain effects, drainage area, and geographical location (Maestre and Pitt, 2004).
 If first flush effects are present, manual sampling may likely miss these more concentrated flows due to delays in arriving at the site to initiate sampling (Maestre and Pitt, 2005).

 Comparison between calculated and measured concentration data

-For measured concentrations to be comparable to the standard concentrations, they must be taken with automatic flow proportional sampling during longer periods (several months in different seasons to one or more years).
-The standard concentration data are calibrated continuously against flow proportional samples from different types of case studies.
+For measured concentrations to be comparable to the typical concentrations, they must be taken with automatic flow proportional sampling during longer periods (several months in different seasons to one or more years).
+The typical concentration data are calibrated continuously against flow proportional samples from different types of case studies.

 The mean values better represent long‐term mass discharges than median values in the case of measuring stormwater from flow proportional sampling (Pitt, 2011) and in the case of measuring grab samples from water courses (HVMFS, 2013).
 Median values artificially reduce the effects of the periodic unusually high concentrations that do occur in stormwater (Pitt, 2011).
 However, median values are recommended for representing longer periods of grab sampling in lake and sea water (HVMFS, 2013).